jatinlohar/Digital_Design/README.md

 # Digital_Design
-This are the Labworks and the Major project done during the Degital Design Course.
+This are the Labworks and the Major project done during the Digital Design Course.